Deakin Research Grants will contact you in December regarding carry forward of funds for ARC projects.

 Please ensure the NHMRC allocation in your NHMRC (53) account is fully expended where possible.

-If your grant is not due to finish this year, you can automatically carry forward unspent funds not exceeding 25% of the year’s allocation.
+If your grant is not due to finish this year, your unspent funds will be automatically carried forward.

 The University has policies which determine when unspent funds can be moved from one year to the next.
 Generally this practice is prohibited but there are some exceptions, refer to the Financial Guidelines.
 To enquire whether the carry forward of funds is possible for your specific project, contact your Senior Grants Officer who will check whether the funding body will allow a carry forward.
 If a carry forward is possible you should contact your School Finance Manager or Faculty Business Infrastructure Manager to help you complete and lodge the relevant form.